 You may wish to keep copies in your own unit for ease of reference, but they can be destroyed when no longer needed.
 In some cases you might like to scan and save the records to a file in TRIM (Content Manager), giving the file a short retention period - perhaps an annual file.
-Contact your Records Support Officer for guidance.
+Contact RAMS for guidance.

-My TRIM (Content Manager) add-in/toolbar in Outlook has disappeared, how do I get it back?
+My CM (TRIM) add-in/toolbar in Outlook has disappeared, how do I get it back?

-How are misconduct records managed in TRIM (Content Manager)?
+How are misconduct records managed in CM (TRIM)?